jollyrogercoin/percy/PersonalDJ.md

 Focus: Implementing pyalsaaudio or pydub playback targeting the specific 3.5mm sound card.
 Building the "Daemon" loop that picks a song, triggers the TTS intro, plays the audio, and handles the 4–8 song podcast rotation logic.

 Outcome: A skill that can actually play music in a sequence with "DJ talk" in between.

+Prompt 4: Matrix Integration & Request Handling Goal: Connect the DJ to the outside world.

+Files to generate: matrix_handler.py.

+Focus: Connecting to the Matrix room, regex parsing for /request, logic for scanning chat history for shout-outs, and managing the in-memory request queue (with deduplication).

+Outcome: The DJ now "listens" to the chat and can give live shout-outs on-air.